-And if you move your frame a little bit and recompose your shot, you can achieve even more unique pictures.
+And if you move your frame a little bit and recompose your composition, you can achieve even more unique pictures.

 You don’t have to be a master photographer to shoot cloud photos.
-What’s important is how you use clouds to create different moods in your pictures.
+What’s important is how you use cloud photography to create different moods in your pictures.